intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 ### Usecase 1:

   QAT with Inference using Optimum Intel.
+  We have options to run inference on two ways
+  1. Using Input CSV file( Default behaviour)
+  2. Using Arguments(Optional) - Question and Context Argument.
+We need to edit `deployment_optimum.yaml` to run inference based on question and context argument.
+We need to pass question and context as below in `deployment_optimum.yaml`:
+  `args: ["-c", "chown openvino -R /home/inference && cd /home/inference && ./run_onnx_inference.sh 'Who is sachin' 'Sachin is a cricket player'"]`

    Training pod is deployed through `pre_install_job.yaml`.
    Inference pod is deployed through `deployment_optimum.yaml`.